 From 2012-2015, I served as the President & CEO of Feed the Children helping to re-invigorate and modernize the programming of this legendary charity.

-A former C-level executive at the Postal Service describes me as having a political prowess unlike anything he had ever seen (I’m pretty sure that statement put in context of the conversation was NOT a compliment)
+A former C-level executive at the Postal Service describes me as having a political prowess unlike anything he’d ever seen (I’m still wondering if that’s a compliment or not!)

-My former co-workers would say that I’m very strategic and that I get laser focused when I set my mind on accomplishing something.
+My former co-workers would tell you that I’m highly strategic and laser focused when I set my mind on accomplishing something.

 My friends would say I’m a lucky man, have a strong moral compass, but that I work too much.